arm297/Engineering-to-Save-the-World/CONTRIBUTING.md

 For larger changes and modifying files multiple people are working on, commit your changes to branches.

 1. Add informative comments explaining what you changed and why, instead of how.
-2. When you create a pull request for your branch, make sure it is rebased on top of master.
+2. When you create a pull request for your branch, make sure it is rebased, or merged on top of master.
+See more information about rebasing vs merging [here](https://hackernoon.com/git-merge-vs-rebase-whats-the-diff-76413c117333).
 3. Before creating a pull request, be sure that your modifications still build and run the project.
 4. If you changed a file someone else is working on, be sure to notify then, and try to make them review your changes.

 For more information, refer to the [GitHub Help Page](https://help.github.com/).

+### General Issues

+If you notice an issue or can think of a good feature to add, place a description of the task under Issues.